Sigmmma/c20/src/content/games/h1/readme.md

 ## MCC (PC and Xbox One)
 Halo: The Master Chief collection (MCC) is actively maintained by [343 Industries][343i] for both PC and Xbox One.
 It brings the Halo series under a single [Game as a Service][gaas], including unified matchmaking and progression experiences.
 The PC port uses [Unreal Engine][unreal] as a menu and input layer over the respective engines of each included Halo game.

-It is possible to compile custom maps for MCC PC using Invader and some [experimental tooling].
+It is possible to compile custom maps for MCC PC using Invader and some [experimental tooling][opack].

 [gearbox]: https://en.wikipedia.org/wiki/Gearbox_Software
 [bungie]: https://en.wikipedia.org/wiki/Bungie